I had a mouthful of hot lactose-free latte. Strange because I was heading out for brunch with one of my friends.

 - What is a good reason for not wanting sex?

-- When the physical intimacy stops in the marriage does that mean it’s the end?
+- When the physical intimacy stops in the relationship, does that mean it’s the end?

 And heaps more.